spawnmarvel/azure-automation-bicep-and-labs/az-ad-ds-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab_2_install-ad.md

 Windows DC -> (Outbound to Internet - Allowed by default)

+By using WinGate and a strictly configured firewall, you have created a one-way exit for your private VM, not an entrance for hackers.

 ## Extra section: Network gateway and port proxy for inbound private vms

 Since your Windows Server (vmhybrid01) has a public IP and sits in the same network as your private Linux box (docker03getmirrortest), you can use it as a ***Network Gateway***.